SethVandebrooke/node-project-template/docs/config/dev-homepage.md

 The project has a number of out of the box commands for performing a few handy operations.

 - `npm run start` does what you would expect: runs index.js
-- `npm run build` runs babel, converting all source code in the src directory to ES15, adds all files mentioned in the Gruntfile.js file together, and minifies the result (placing the final file in the dist directory).
+- `npm run build` runs babel, converting all source code in the src directory to ES15, adds all files (listed in `Gruntfile.js`) together, and minifies the result (outputing the final build, its minified form, and source maps for both in the dist directory).
 - `npm run dependency-audit` dedupes, prunes and fixes known dependecies issues
 - `npm run js-code-metric` generates the metric reports
 - `npm run jsdoc` generates the reference documentation